 The sunscreen is specifically designed to filter UVA and UVB radiation and thus avoid photoaging and the diseases associated with it.
 Also, both moisturizers and makeup that incorporate sunscreens provide an extra dose of protection but, not being created for that main purpose they tend to be less effective.
 So you know, if you are looking for the best protection against radiation, the ideal is to combine your moisturizer with SPF, your sunscreen and then apply a foundation/BB cream with SPF.
 When in doubt, if you can only choose one of those products, always choose the sunscreen.
 Reapply them after a couple of hours and you will get a healthy and protected skin.

-Do you usually use sunscreen properly?
+Do you normally use sunscreen properly?
 Do you combine it with moisturizer and makeup with SPF?
 If you have any questions about the subject, do not hesitate to leave me a comment and I will answer you as soon as possible.

 If you liked this post and want to continue learning how to take good care of your skin, you will be interested in taking a look at these two: